ava-labs/avalanche-docs/README.md

 ## Avalanche

 [Avalanche](https://avax.network) is an open-source platform for launching [decentralized applications](https://support.avalabs.org/en/articles/4587146-what-is-a-decentralized-application-dapp) and enterprise [blockchain](http://support.avalabs.org/en/articles/4064677-what-is-a-blockchain) deployments in one interoperable, highly scalable ecosystem.
-Avalanche gives you complete control on both the network and application layers–helping you build anything you can imagine.
+Avalanche is the first smart contracts platform that processes 4,500+ transactions/second and instantly confirms transactions.
+Ethereum developers can quickly build on Avalanche as Solidity works out-of-the-box.

 A key difference between Avalanche and other decentralized networks is the consensus protocol.
 Over time, people have come to a false understanding that blockchains have to be slow and not scalable.
 The Avalanche protocol employs a novel approach to consensus to achieve its strong safety guarantees, quick finality, and high-throughput, without compromising decentralization.

-## Avalanche \(AVAX\) Token
+## AVAX

-The Avalanche \(AVAX\) token is the native token of the Avalanche platform and is used to secure the network through staking, transact peer-to-peer, pay for fees, and provide a basic unit of account between the multiple subnetworks created on the Avalanche platform. `1 nAVAX` is equal to `0.000000001 AVAX`.
+AVAX is the native token of Avalanche.
+It’s a hard-capped, scarce asset that is used to pay for fees, secure the platform through staking, and provide a basic unit of account between the multiple subnets created on Avalanche. `1 nAVAX` is equal to `0.000000001 AVAX`.

 ## Avalanche Consensus Protocol